myersm0/CorticalParcels.jl/README.md

 A `Parcellation` is a collection of `Parcel`s that all share the same space.
 It's typically the case that the parcels within it are non-overlapping.
 The struct contains two fields:
 - a `SurfaceSpace` supplying details of the geometry (particularly, the size of the space) that all its component `Parcel`s must conform to
   - (if however the geometry is not of interest in your application, then a dummy surface can be created by, for example, `Hemisphere(32492)` where the only piece of information that's strictly required is the number of vertices, 32492 in this case)
-- a `Dict{T, Parcel}` mapping keys of type `T` to parcels, where `T` can be any type that you want to use as keys for accessing and labeling individual parcels
+- a `Dict{T, Parcel}` mapping keys of type `T` to parcels, where `T` can be any type (preferably one for which a `zero(::T)` method is defined) that you want to use as keys for accessing and labeling individual parcels

 A `Parcellation` can be mapped to a vanilla `Vector{T}` representation if desired via `vec(px::Parcellation)`.

+`unassigned(px::Parcellation)` may be used to dynamically determine the elements in the vector space that are not assigned to any parcel.

 ## Installation
 Within Julia: